ibm-cloud-docs/openwhisk/services.md

    ```
    {: pre}

    If your action is not found, try adding the package name to the command: `demo\hello`.
-Note that if there's only one instance of service type `cloudantnosqldb` and only one service key, the `--instance` and `--keyname` options can be omitted.
+Note that if there's only one instance of service type `cloudantnosqldb` and one service key, the `--instance` and `--keyname` options can be omitted.

    If you receive the message `Unable to refresh user access token: CloudFoundry API endpoint is not set`, try running `ibmcloud target --cf` with no arguments and then running the command again.
    {: tip}